 4. Veterans and military retirees can receive FREE flu shots at Walgreens, Ingles, Publix and Propp Drugs.

 Call ahead to insure schedule and availability and have your military ID.

 5. South Carolina currently has two state veterans homes.
 They are located in Anderson and Walterboro.
 Three more have been approved and funded by the SC Legislature and Executive Branch by then Governor Nikki Haley.
 They will be located in Florence (construction underway), Gaffney (site preparation underway), and Columbia (still in location and design phase).
 These state veteran homes are federally subsidized but state owned, built and managed.

 Andersonians in War.
 The Anderson County Museum is in the fundraising stage for a new permanent exhibit named ‘Andersonians in War”.
 This exhibit will highlight the heroes of our county and its rich military history and will offer a unique window into our military past, from the Revolution to the modern day.
 Any veteran or service member who has lived in Anderson County is eligible for inclusion.
 Look for a separate email explaining the program in more detail.
 Or call Dale Ellenburg at 864-225-1073.

 Kudos to SC MOAA Chapters.
 The Grand Strand Chapter and the Keowee Chapter are 2 of 22 chapters nationally to receive funds from the MOAA Community Outreach Grant Program.
 Well Done!

-Our Chapter was recently recognized by MOAA National for its Retention of Membership.
-We were one of 91 chapters that retained at least 80% of their total membership.
+Our Chapter is recognized by MOAA National for its Retention of Membership.
+We are one of 91 chapters that retained at least 80% of their total membership.
 We still have a challenge to get new members, but it is a feather in the cap to not lose those already on board, especially, as we all get older.
 Plus we got a $250 retention incentive award from National MOAA.